 Walter Kirn is the author of seven books, including the memoir Lost in the Meritocracy: The Undereducation of an Overachiever and the novels Up in the Air and Thumbsucker, which were both made into films.
 Kirn has reviewed books for New York Magazine, The New York Times Book Review and New York Times Sunday Magazine.
 He is a national correspondent for the BBC.
 Kirn lives in Livingston, Montana.

-Jess Walter is the author of eight books, including Beautiful Ruins (2012), a New York Times #1 bestseller; The Zero (2006), finalist for the National Book Award; and Citizan Vince (2005), winner of the Edgar Allen Poe Award.
-His work has been translated into 25 languages and his essays, short fiction, criticism and journalism have been widely published, in Best American Short Stories, Best American Nonrequired Reading, Harper's, Esquire and many others.
-Walter's first collection of short stories, We Live in Water: Stories (2013) was long-listed for the Frank O'Connor Story Prize.
+Jess Walter is the author of eight books, including Beautiful Ruins (2012) a New York Times #1 bestseller; The Zero (2006) finalist for the National Book Award; and Citizen Vince (2005) winner of the Edgar Allen Poe Award.
+His work has been translated into 25 languages and his essays, short fiction, criticism and journalism have been widely published in Best American Short Stories, Best American Nonrequired Reading, Harper's, Esquire and many others.
+Walter's first collection of short stories We Live in Water (2013) was long-listed for the Frank O'Connor Story Prize.

 Photo Credits: Alexandra Fuller (Ian Murphy), Major Jackson (Erin Patrice O'Brien) and Jess Walter (Hannah Assouline)

 Susan Cheever, Bill Kittredge, Victor LaValle, Alice Notley, Elizabeth Robinson, Robert Seidman, Ed Skoog

 Rick Bass, Eduardo Chirinos, Debra Gwartney, Garrett Hongo, Zachary Lazar, Chang-rae Lee, Barry Lopez, Mary Jane Nealon, Elizabeth Robinson, Martha Ronk, Daniel Shapiro